Resources

 How to Live Well with Chronic Pain and Illness: A Mindful Guide, by Toni Bernhard, J.D.

 The author of this book was a high-functioning attorney and college professor when she developed a chronic illness that forced her to retire.
-She describes her journey with chronic illness over the past several years with an emphasis on the many things that she has learned to help her adjust to her condition and continue to live a gratifying life.
+She describes her journey with chronic illness over the past several years, emphasizing the many things she has learned to help her adjust to her condition and continue to live a gratifying life.

 Managing Pain Before it Manages You, by Margaret A. Caudill, M.D., Ph.D., M.P.H.